Stefano-Trinca/flutter_x/README.md

 ## Contributing

-If you wish to contribute to the `apix` package, you are welcome!
-Check out the [open issues](https://github.com/Stefano-Trinca/apix/issues) or submit a pull request.
+If you wish to contribute to the `flutter_x` package, you are welcome!
+Check out the [open issues](https://github.com/Stefano-Trinca/flutter_x/issues) or submit a pull request.

 ## License